The Long-Term Impact of COVID-19 on Memory and Concentration

 - People with preexisting brain or mental health disorders

-- Older adults with reduced neuroplasticity
+- Older adults with reduced neuroplasticity.

 - Unvaccinated individuals, based on some observational data